kathy9980/kathy9980.github.io/_pages/teaching.md

 ## Future Teaching Interests

-I am interested in teaching courses in:
+I am interested in teaching undergraduate and graduate courses in:

-- Environmental Data Science and Geospatial AI
+- Environmental Data Science, Geospatial AI, and Generative AI
-- Physics and Applications of Remote Sensing
+- Remote Sensing and Earth Observation
-- Geographic Information Systems (GIS)
+- Geographic Information Systems (GIS) and Spatial Analysis
-- Disturbance Ecology
+- Forest Ecology, Disturbance, and Resilience
+- Human–Environment Interactions and Land System Science

-I am also enthusiastic about developing new courses that integrate satellite remote sensing, machine learning, and reproducible research workflows using Python, GIS, and cloud-based platforms.
+I am also enthusiastic about developing interdisciplinary courses that integrate satellite remote sensing, generative AI, machine learning, and reproducible research workflows using Python, GIS, and cloud-based geospatial platforms.
+These courses would emphasize how Earth observation and AI can be used to understand ecosystem dynamics, monitor environmental change, and support evidence-based decision-making for natural resource management, conservation, and climate resilience.